Azareal/Gosora/docs/configuration.md

 ServerCount - The number of instances you're running.
 This setting is currently experimental.

+LastIPCutoff - The number of months which need to pass before the last IP stored for a user is automatically deleted.
+Capped at 12.
+0 defaults to whatever the current default is, currently 3 and -1 disables this feature.

 PostIPCutoff - The number of days which need to pass before the IP data for a post is automatically deleted.
-0 defaults to whatever the current default is, currently 180 and -1 disables this feature.
+0 defaults to whatever the current default is, currently 120 and -1 disables this feature.
 Default: 0

 LogPruneCutoff - The number of days which need to pass before the login and registration logs are pruned.
-0 defaults to whatever the current default is, currently 365 and -1 disables this feature.
+0 defaults to whatever the current default is, currently 180 and -1 disables this feature.
 Default: 0

 DisableLiveTopicList - This switch allows you to disable the live topic list.
 Default: false